A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

-\begin{description} \item[Attacks] --- Real.
+\begin{description} \item[Data] --- Real CAN data from one vehicle. \item[Attacks] --- Real.
 Includes DoS and fuzzing fabrication attacks.
-According to the authors, the dataset also includes a masquerade attack, which they call an ``impersonation attack,'' but it does not seem as though the target node was actually suspended, and the only message injections appear to be the spoofed remote frame responses.
-Thus, while this may be a useful simulation for testing whether their remote-frame--based IDS would detect a masquerade attack, it would not be useful for other IDSs that do not leverage this aspect of the protocol.
+According to the authors, the dataset also includes a masquerade attack, which they call an ``impersonation attack,'' but it does not seem as though the legitimate node (which responds to the remote frame request with the last sent message) was actually fully suspended.
+The first 250s of the OTIDS impersonation attack data capture are documented as ambient (no attack), and for this period we see remote frames for AID 0x164 followed shortly after by a frame with the same AID and the same data as the last seen non-remote frame with that AID (as expected).
+E.g., \begin{quote} \texttt{ID: 0164 000 DLC: 8 00 08 00 00 00 00 07 0f} (ambient frame)\\ ...\\ \texttt{ID: 0164 100 DLC: 8 01 02 03 04 05 06 07 08} (remote frame)\\ ...\\ \texttt{ID: 0164 000 DLC: 8 00 08 00 00 00 00 07 0f} (response frame) \end{quote} Yet, during the interval of time for which the legitimate responses should have been deleted from the CAN data ($>250$s from start of capture), we often see the remote frame request followed by a malicious node's response (indicated by data field that does not match the last ambient frame), and a legitimate response (with the data field that does match the last ambient frame).
+E.g., \begin{quote} \texttt{ID: 0164 000 DLC: 8 00 08 00 00 00 00 07 0f} (ambient frame)\\ ...\\ \texttt{ID: 0164 100 DLC: 8 01 02 03 04 05 06 07 08} (remote frame)\\ ...\\ \texttt{ID: 0164 000 DLC: 8 00 08 00 00 00 00 07 0f} (response frame)\\ ...\\ \texttt{ID: 0164 000 DLC: 8 01 02 03 04 05 06 07 08} (malicious response frame). \end{quote} Hence, this appears to be a fabrication attack in the data given, i.e., fabricating the response to a remote frame in addition to the legitimate response.
+This affects the AID sequence as well as the timing distribution making the attack easier to attack.
+These issues not withstanding, while this may be a useful simulation for testing whether their remote-frame--based IDS would detect a masquerade attack, it would not be useful for other IDSs that do not leverage this aspect of the protocol.
 Rough estimates of injection intervals are given. \item[Benefits] --- The fuzzing attack provided in this dataset is the slightly stealthier version that involves only spoofing IDs that appear in normal traffic.
 This is the only example of this kind of fuzzing attack in an open dataset.
 This is also the only open dataset with remote frames and responses. \item[Drawbacks] --- First and foremost, the injected messages are not labeled, and the documentation on the injection intervals is unclear and possibly incorrect.
-Authors indicate that in the DoS attack all \texttt{0x00} messages are injections (these take place the during the entire capture), and the fuzzy and impersonation attacks start after \smalltilde250s.
+Authors indicate that in the DoS attack all \texttt{0x00} messages are injections (these take place during the entire capture), and the fuzzing and impersonation attacks start after \smalltilde250s.
 However, our analysis indicates that these attacks take place during the entire capture.
-Furthermore, this disagrees with their paper, which depicts a injected message during the fuzzing attack at 0.1565s, well before 250s.
-Second, as explained above, the ``impersonation attack,'' while characterized as masquerade attack in their paper, does not seem to be a true masquerade attack since the message transmission by the legitimate node is suspended.
+Furthermore, this disagrees with their paper, which depicts an injected message during the fuzzing attack at 0.1565s, well before 250s.
+Second, as explained above, the ``impersonation attack,'' while characterized as masquerade attack in their paper, does not seem to be a true masquerade attack since the message transmission by the legitimate node is not suspended.
 While it is possible that we misunderstood their documentation, our confusion on the matter and the various discrepancies we found are a testament to poor documentation.
-Finally, the presence of remote frame requests and responses results in small timing changes that are not usually in ambient traffic, and may be problematic for testing and training a frequency-based detector.
+Finally, the presence of remote frame requests and responses results in small timing changes that are not usually in ambient traffic, and may be problematic for testing and training a timing-based detector.
 Overall, unless it used for leveraging remote frames for an IDS, this dataset is not recommended. \end{description}